-Mr Ed Nealon resigned during the reporting period, and Mr Justin Tooth joined the board as a non-executive director and chairman.
-The remaining members of the board thanked Mr Nealon for his contributions to the Company and wished him every success in his future endeavours.
-Mr Nealon continues to be a strong supporter of the Company.
+Mr Ted Droste and Mr Kofi Morna both resigned during the reporting period.
+The Chairman and other remaining members of the Board thanked them both for their contributions to the Company and wished them every success in their future endeavours.